Platelet Rich Plasma & Platelet Rich Fibrin Matrix

 Platelet-Rich Plasma therapy or PRP® refers to a sample of autologous plasma with platelet concentrations greater than baseline values (13).
 This blood concentrate contains numerous cytokines and growth factors which can help to initiate and promote healing by stimulating stem cell migration, cell proliferation, angiogenesis, and extracellular matrix synthesis.
 While clinical studies show mixed results in terms of efficacy, PRP® treatments are being widely utilized today in the treatment of more than 30 diseases and degenerative conditions (2).
 There are numerous cell-based studies that have demonstrated the positive effects of PRP® preparations on many types of human connective tissue without an apparent increase in adverse events (13).

-CytoVive® is proud to offer RegenLab's industry leading family of FDA Approved Class 2 medical devices, Approved for the safe and rapid preparation of autologous platelet rich plasma (PRP) from a small sample of blood at the patient’s point of care.
-The PRP is mixed with autograft and/or allograft bone prior to application to a bony defect for improving handling characteristics.
-The RegenKit®-BCT Family Kits are for single use only.
+CytoVive® is proud to offer Tropocells and Cellenis industry leading family of FDA Approved Class 2 medical devices, Approved for the safe and rapid preparation of autologous platelet rich plasma (PRP) from a small sample of blood at the patient’s point of care.
+PRP kits are for single use only.

 Naïve PRP